 6. Never leave a dog in the car

 In the summer our vehicles can become a hotbox.
 It’s never okay to leave your dog alone in a car, even if you leave the window open a crack.
 Temperatures can quickly soar to dangerous highs and leave your dog in a desperate state.
 If you need your own toilet break, take it in turns and have a family member stay with them while you freshen up.

 Don’t forget that in 2017, a new law was signed in Colorado that grants people immunity if they break a dog out of a hot car, given that specific rules and conditions are followed.

 Traveling with your pet can be challenging, but if you plan accordingly the trip can run smoothly and safely.
 If you’re taking a longer road trip across beautiful Colorado, pick your places to stop ahead of time.
 This will save time and be less stressful on you and your dog.

 As an alternative, you can always schedule your dog for a 2-week Board & Train with us so you can enjoy quality time with your family, have peace of mind your dog is being properly looked after, and come back to a well-trained pooch.

 Would you like to get regular dog training tips from our qualified trainers?
-Subscribe to our monthly newsletter and we’ll send them straight to your inbox.
+Enter your email below to get our monthly newsletter and we’ll send them straight to your inbox.